fug1t1ve/FRIDA/fridalab.md

     - `adb shell "/data/local/tmp/frida-server &"`

 ## Getting Started
-- Now your frida env is setup we can go ahead and install the apk and start tracing
+- Now your frida env is ready we can go ahead and install the apk and start tracing
 - To install use `adb install fridalab.apk`
 - To start tracing `frida -U -f uk.rossmarks.fridalab`
 - Once you run the above commands you will get the frida shell: [img]